 Are Root Canals Safe?

 In the past, there was some debate within the dental field about the safety and effectiveness of root canal therapy in repairing damaged teeth.
 However, more recent research has shown that when completed by an experienced professional, root canals are completely safe and comfortable.
-The safety concern associated with root canals stemmed from a number of instances where dentists without adequate training or experience were unable to successfully complete the procedure.
+The safety concern associated with root canals stemmed from several instances where dentists without adequate training or experience were unable to successfully complete the procedure.
 That’s why our team will partner with local endodontic specialists when necessary to ensure patients receive the safest and most effective treatment.

 Root Canal FAQs

 If you need a root canal in Louisville, you might be a bit hesitant to have the procedure.
 It’s normal to have some concerns because of the rumors surrounding the treatment, but much of what you have heard likely isn’t true.
 We’ll explain everything during your initial consultation to ease your apprehensions.
 While you wait for your visit, here are the answers to a few of the most common questions patients ask us about root canal therapy.